JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 ## Connectivity Graph

-DOT format export of the reachability matrix for Graphviz visualization.
+CFG export.
+DOT format rendering of the reachability matrix for Graphviz visualization.
 Nodes are VPCs, edges are permitted pairs, and segment memberships are rendered as subgraph clusters.

 ```dot
 graph connectivity {